DeFiChain-Wizard/custom-transaction-library/docs/classes/Transaction.md

 ▸ **send**(`message`): `Promise`<`string`\>

-Will compress, encyrpt and send the given custom message.
+Will compress, encrypt and send the given custom message.

 #### Parameters